Agakitsune/BlenderWorkshopIntroduction/README.md

 ![alt text](images/Wave.gif "A wavy grid")
 > A grid with the **Wave** modifier

-With practice, you can obtain stuff like this:

 So, where do we start ?

 We will head into the Properties Panel.